-Our vision is to provide valued water, wastewater and stormwater solutions to our customers.
+Our vision is to be the lifestream of Sydney for generations to come.
 It’s our mission to be world class, delivering essential services that our customers love, in our great city.

 We supply water, wastewater, recycled water and some stormwater services to almost five million people in Sydney, the Illawarra and the Blue Mountains.

 Our Operating Licence sets out standards and requirements we must meet as a water utility.
 The licence also includes our Customer Contract.

 Every day, we supply about 1.4 billion litres of water to our customers.